IOByte System Care removal instructions

-At the time of research IOByte System Care did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, IOByte System Care did not install any unwanted browser extensions, however, some unwanted applications can be installed together with adware and browser hijackers.
+If you experience unwanted ads or redirects when browsing the internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".

 If you continue to have problems with removal of the iobyte system care potentially unwanted application, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.

 Windows Vista and Windows 7 users: Click the Windows logo, in the start search box type inetcpl.cpl and click enter.
 In the opened window click the Advanced tab, then click Reset.